cunnie/inclusive-sober-literature/original/big_book/13_chapt5_how_it_works.md

 10. Continued to take personal inventory and when we were wrong promptly admitted it.

-11. Sought through prayer and meditation to improve our conscious contact with God _as we understood Him_, praying only for knowledge of His will for us and the power to carry that out.
+11. Sought through prayer and meditation to improve our conscious contact with God _as we understood Him,_ praying only for knowledge of His will for us and the power to carry that out.

 PAGE 60